ronaldkinch/portfolio-rlk/README.md

 ## Description
 This is a portfolio app with a welcome page.
+Articles can be written by signed in authors.
+Articles are published by the editor then viewed by all.

 Created with Zurb (gem 'foundation-rails').
 Theme foundation.zurb.com/templates/portfolio-theme.html

 Authentication added with Devise
+Authorization added with Pundit
+Code coverage measured with SimpleCov

 ## Authors